My Experience

 The Models I work with

 I believe it is important to follow the evidence-base, whilst also tailoring techniques and methods used to the clients’ individual preferences and presentation.
-The main therapeutic model that I employ is Cognitive Behavioural Therapy (CBT).
+The main therapeutic model that I use is Cognitive Behavioural Therapy (CBT).
 However, I also draw on Acceptance and Commitment Therapy (ACT), Dialectical Behavioural Therapy (DBT), Narrative, and Systemic therapy.
-I also use attachment-based approaches when working with parents and younger children.
+I also have specialist training in supporting parents of younger children with behavioural difficulties, via attachment-based approaches.

 Clinic Information

-I hold an online clinic on Wednesday evenings and specialises in working with children, adolescents and their families.
+I hold an online clinic on a Thursday daytime and specialises in working with children, adolescents and their families.

 Training and Qualifications